Key takeaways

 What is erectile dysfunction and what are its causes?

 Erectile dysfunction refers to a sexual dysfunction where a man struggles to get or keep his penis erect.
-While most men experience problems with getting it up every once in a while, erectile dysfunction can create major challenges for some men that affects every aspect of their life [2].
+While most men experience problems with getting it up every once in a while, erectile dysfunction can create major challenges for some men that affect every aspect of their life [2].

 As the most common sexual dysfunction found in men, it usually affects people with pre-existing health conditions or those who are older.
 Around 70% of men aged 70 and over report difficulties with getting it up.

-As we mentioned above, erectile dysfunction can be caused by a range of different physical or psychological triggers — and sometimes even a combination of both.
+As we mentioned above, erectile dysfunction can be caused by a range of different physical or psychological triggers, and sometimes even a combination of both.
 Physical issues like heart disease, high blood pressure, diabetes and obesity can trigger erectile dysfunction, and psychological erectile dysfunction can be caused by things like depression, anxiety, stress or relationship issues.

 What are the symptoms of erectile dysfunction?